Integrations

 - Service-mix drift.
 The categories of support being delivered shifting over a quarter — usually a signal that participant needs are changing or rostering is finding the path of least resistance.

-The pattern: pull from Brevity nightly into a small reporting store (a database, not a spreadsheet) and surface the views via a simple internal dashboard.
-We cover the underlying engineering in why integrations break in production — the same reconciliation discipline applies.
+The shape: pull from Brevity nightly into a small reporting store (a database, not a spreadsheet) and surface the views via a simple internal dashboard.
+The same reconciliation discipline applies that any two systems holding overlapping data need to stay coherent.

 Pattern 3 — Family and support-coordinator visibility